izikeros/blog/content/posts/posts/2023-01-12-is_mlops_good_career.md

 <a id="5-difficulty-in-finding-the-right-team"></a>
 ### 5. Difficulty in finding the right team
-MLOps requires the collaboration between different teams such as machine learning engineers, data engineers, data scientists, DevOps engineers and model governance.
+MLOps requires collaboration between different teams such as machine learning engineers, data engineers, data scientists, DevOps engineers, and model governance.
 Finding the right team can be difficult and may take time.

 <a id="6-limited-career-mobility"></a>
 ### 6. Limited career mobility